paytrail/e2-module/README.md

 $isValidPayment = $e2Payment->returnAuthcodeIsValid($_GET);
 ```

-You can also send return parameters as array insted of using `$_GET` superglobal.
+You can also send return parameters as array instead of using `$_GET` superglobal.
 If return code is not valid, you can get validation errors.

 ```php